Jodi Rubin, ACSW, LCSW, CEDS

 Demystifying Eating Disorders For Fitness Professionals

 Every fitness professional knows that a healthy mental approach is the key to physical results.
 This can be a tricky thing to navigate for those with eating disorders.
-Destructively Fit was created to provide fitness professionals a resource that demystifies the world of eating disorder behaviors and provides the understanding necessary to better serve this community for healthy exercise outcomes.
+Destructively Fit was created to provide fitness professionals a resource that demystifies the world of eating disorders and provides the understanding necessary to better serve this community for healthy exercise outcomes.

 Exercise is defined as activity requiring physical effort, carried out especially to sustain or improve health and fitness.